 We consider this use case because GitHub is popular among the development teams who often need to collaborate with the project managers using Jira and hence a Jira GitHub integration is much sought after since it can help eliminate manual ways of working.

-Automations in Jira can help integrate Jira and GitHub natively, but it is limited by the templates it offers.
+Automation in Jira can help integrate Jira and GitHub natively, but it is limited by the templates it offers.
 Also, it is available in Jira Cloud without any extra addon or subscription but can be accessed as an add-on (aka an app) on Jira on-premise.

 These are just examples we have considered.
-There are still a lot of native features for integrating Jira with other applications like Confluence etc. But all these methods are rigid in the terms of functionalities offered and often involve initial setups that require time.
+There are still a lot of native features for integrating Jira with other applications like Confluence etc. However all these methods are rigid in the terms of functionalities offered and often involve initial setups that require time.

-Plus, since many Jira integration apps are already available in the marketplace, it makes sense to use them for advanced integration use-cases and leverage the different choices they offer.
+Plus, since many Jira integration apps are already available in the marketplace, it makes sense to use them for advanced integration use cases and leverage the different choices they offer.
 Since they have different integration templates, configurations, number of applications supported, deployment models, etc, it is easier for companies to hit the bull’s eye by finding an app fulfilling all their integration requirements.

 Alright, let’s quickly head back to the topic we were about to discuss: Why do we need Jira integrations?